 Click on "Next" to then proceed to Step 3.

 Step 3: Pay Run Finalisation Options

 If you keep the setting as per the above screenshot, all other components will need to be processed manually.
-The users (select in the previous step) will receive an email advising them the pay run is ready to be finalised.
-If, instead, you select the "Finalise Pay Run immediately" option, the following additional finalisation options will appear:
+The users (selected in the previous step) will receive an email advising them the pay run is ready to be finalised.
+If, instead, you select the "Finalise Pay Run immediately" option, as mentioned previously, any pre-existing configurations will be shown, or, alternatively you can select the following additional finalisation options:

 - Journals: This option will only appear if the business is connected to an online journal service and has a configured the Chart of Accounts.
 If you select to "Export journals immediately", the payroll journal will be posted automatically once the pay run is automatically finalised.
 The selected users will be notified via email if there is any issue with the journal posting.
 Alternatively, if you select the option to "Export journals manually", a full access user will be required to post the journal from within the pay run once the pay run is finalised.

-- Lodge Pay Run with ATO: This option will only appear if the business is enabled for STP.
-If you select to "Lodge Pay Run immediately", the pay event will be created automatically.
+- Create pay event: This option will only appear if the business is enabled for STP.
+If you select to "Create pay event immediately", the pay event will be created automatically.
 The selected user(s) will be notified via email that the pay run is finalised and that they will now need to lodge the pay event with the ATO.
-Alternatively, if you select the option to "Lodge Pay Run manually", a full access user will be required to create and lodge the pay event from within the pay run.
+Alternatively, if you select the option to "Create pay event manually", a full access user will be required to create and lodge the pay event from within the pay run.

 N.B.
 We do not lodge the pay event with the ATO automatically for several reasons:

 - Users must complete a declaration prior to lodging the event and we cannot do this on behalf of a user;